Pests and Pest Management

 Ants (Formicidae)

 Related to wasps and bees, these small insects form colonies that range in size from a few dozen individuals to hundreds of millions of individuals.
 Ants have colonized every land mass on earth, and are common pests of both landscapes and buildings.
-Ants protect and care for other pest insects such as aphids, soft scales, mealybugs and whiteflies, and feed on other pests like termites, fleas, and caterpillars.
+Ants protect and care for other pest insects such as aphids, soft scales, mealybugs and whiteflies, and feed on pests like termites, fleas, and caterpillars.
 There are over 12,400 species worldwide, but thankfully fewer than a dozen are considered important garden and household pests.
-The most commonly encountered ants in California include the following:
+For more information about ants and common ant species found in North America, see the page linked below: |

 - Caulk cracks and crevices around foundations and other sites that allow ants entry from the outdoors.